utkarshcmu/grafana.org/content/blog/2018-02-09-timeshift-ep33.md

 <div style=" padding: 20px; background: url(/assets/img/blog/timeshift/polygon_texture_black.jpg); background-size: cover; border-radius: 4px;">
 	<h4>Grafana Labs is Hiring!</h4>
 	<p>We are passionate about open source software and thrive on tackling complex challenges to build the future.
 We ship code from every corner of the globe and love working with the community.
 If this sounds exciting, you're in luck – <strong>WE'RE HIRING!</strong></p>
-	<p>Check out our <a class="btn btn-outline" href="https://grafana.com/about/hiring?utm_source=blog&utm_campaign=timeshift_31" target="_blank">Open Positions</a></p>
+	<p>Check out our <a class="btn btn-outline" href="https://grafana.com/about/hiring?utm_source=blog&utm_campaign=timeshift_33" target="_blank">Open Positions</a></p>
 </div>

 <hr />
 <br />
 #### How are we doing?
-That wraps up our 30th issue of TimeShift.
+Hope you enjoyed this issue of TimeShift.
 What do you think?
 Are there other types of content you'd like to see here?
 Submit a comment on this issue below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_33).

 Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_33).